rust-unofficial/patterns/functional/lenses.md

 Why are they all there?

-They are there because this API is a prism: an attempt to make a generic set of "lenses" work across a generic set of types for "observation."
+They are there because this API is a prism: an attempt to make a generic set of "lenses" work across a generic set of types for "observation".

-To understand it better, consider what each "lense" looks like.
+To understand it better, consider what each "lens" looks like.
 Here is the definition of the `Visitor` type:

 ```rust,ignore